FAQ's

 How can I schedule an appointment?

-You can easily book online anytime, even up to one hour before your appointment.
+You can easily book online anytime.

 Do you take walk-ins or same-day appointments?

 If there is an opening online day of, you are welcome to book!
-However, at this time walk-ins are not available.
+However, at this time walk-ins are not available as this is a mobile practice.
+I always recommend scheduling ahead when possible, especially if you're hoping for a specific day or time.

 What happens if I'm running late?

 If you need to reschedule or cancel, you can do so through your online account or by calling/texting me directly.
+Cancellations made less than 24 hours in advance may be charged, as that time was set aside especially for you.

 What forms of payment do you accept?